NixOS/nix.dev/source/tutorials/nix-language.md

 There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*.

-Build inputs are files that derivations refer to in order to describe how to derive new files.
+Derivations refer to build inputs to describe how to derive new files.
 When run, a derivation will only have access to explicitly declared build inputs.

 The only way to specify build inputs in the Nix language is explicitly with: